Sophie, Duchess of Edinburgh: Charity work and patronage

 On Sophie's 50th birthday, she became vice patron of the Queen Elizabeth Diamond Jubilee Trust, a charitable foundation established in 2012 for Queen Elizabeth II's Diamond Jubilee.
 The trust was a time-limited foundation and closed on 31 January 2020.
-In February 2015, the Queen gave a joint reception to celebrate the 50th birthdays of the Earl and Countess, as well as their patronages and affiliations, at Buckingham Palace.
+In February 2015, the Queen gave a joint reception to celebrate the 50th birthdays of Sophie and Edward, as well as their patronages and affiliations, at Buckingham Palace.
 Elizabeth, accompanied by the couple, met key supporters, staff, volunteers and alumni from the charities of their patronage and presidency, as well as representatives from their various military appointments.
-In November 2015, 100 Women in Hedge Funds announced that the Countess will serve as Global Ambassador of 100WF's Next Generation initiatives.
+In November 2015, 100 Women in Hedge Funds announced that Sophie would serve as Global Ambassador of 100WF's Next Generation initiatives.
 In September 2016, Sophie took part in a cycling challenge from the Holyrood Palace to Buckingham Palace for the Duke of Edinburgh's Award Diamond Challenge.
 The ride raised more than £180,000 for the Award, which was celebrating its 60th anniversary.
-Linking Environment And Farming named Sophie as its new honorary president in October 2016.
+Linking Environment and Farming (LEAF) named Sophie as its new honorary president in October 2016.
 In November 2016, she was announced as Women of the Future's official ambassador, which supports and celebrates the successes of young women.
-In December 2016, the Countess participated in ICAP charity day in order to raise money for Shooting Star Chase, a children's hospice of which she is patron.
+In December 2016, Sophie participated in ICAP charity day in order to raise money for Shooting Star Chase, a children's hospice of which she is patron.
 During the same month, after the Queen stepped down from her position as patron of numerous charities, Sophie replaced her as the principal patron of NSPCC, Blind Veterans UK and British Cycling Federation.

-The Countess of Wessex was elected president of the Devon County Agricultural Association in February 2017.
+Sophie was elected president of the Devon County Agricultural Association in February 2017.
 In May 2017, as patron of the British Bobsleigh and Skeleton Association Sophie attended its 90th anniversary and commemorative athlete awards dinner.
-The Ice Maiden, five British Army women, received royal patronage from the Countess for their ambitious coast-to-coast ski expedition across Antarctica in October 2017.
+The Ice Maiden, five British Army women, received royal patronage from her for their ambitious coast-to-coast ski expedition across Antarctica in October 2017.
 The team aimed to inspire women and girls everywhere to challenge perceptions and grow their ambitions.
 In January 2018, Sophie became the Royal Patron of the Nursing Memorial Appeal.
 The Appeal aims to create a memorial dedicated to the 1,500 nurses who gave their lives in First and Second World Wars.
-In February 2018, Westmorland Agricultural Society welcomed the Countess as its president.
+In February 2018, Westmorland Agricultural Society welcomed Sophie as its president.
 In January 2019, Sophie became the patron of the Thames Valley Air Ambulance, which saved her life during her ectopic pregnancy in 2001.

 On 29 January, she was elected president of the Royal Smithfield Club, which promotes the education and knowledge to advance best practice in the meat and livestock industry.